kmdouglass/mm-kmd/Notes/micro-manager_windows_build.md

-# Building Micro-Manager Device Adapters
+# Building Micro-Manager Components and Device Adapters

 ## Note
 These notes apply to Micro-Manager (MM) version 2.0 and Windows Server R2012.